-Delivering a high level of service when consulting with any Advisory firm are of utmost importance.
-This is the primary area where we set ourselves apart from any competition, whether it be another trader or custodial fixed income desk.
+Delivering a high level of service when consulting with any Advisory firm is of utmost importance.
+At PeachCap, we place primary importance on delivering a high level of service for our clients.
 An RIA finds value when they have confidence that their partner will consistently deliver and add significant value.

 We seek to develop meaningful, LONG-TERM partnerships with our RIA clientele, much like these firms do with their end clients.
 We limit the number of relationships that we develop so we can remain fully committed to each client.
 It is important that we sit on the same side of the table with the planner when communicating with their clients, so we can best understand the needs of the end client and help the Advisor build an appropriate solution.

-We are your business partner.
-With that, we make ourselves available to provide a level of service that is above and beyond what you will find elsewhere.
-How many times, even with a new relationship, have you been pawned off to junior traders until a firm sees that you mean business?
-At PeachCap, you have access to talk directly to our traders, portfolio mangers, and analysts daily.
+We are your business partner and communication is key.
+With that, we make ourselves available so we can provide our highest level of client service.
+Don't get pawned off to a junior trader.
+At PeachCap, you have access to talk directly to our traders, portfolio managers, and analysts on a daily basis.
 Similarly, you will always have access to our head traders and analysts.
-We work very closely as a team so all aspects of your portfolios get the attention required.
+We work very closely as a team so all aspects of your portfolios get the attention they require.

 Our approach is turn-key.
 For the typical situation, it involves a primary discussion > portfolio design > proposal generation > implementation > monitoring > frequent follow-up.

 At the end of the day, the goal is to create business efficiencies.
 We do all of the daily heavy lifting and allow you more time for your client facing activities.
 The ultimate goal is to provide the avenue for you to add value and help grow your business.